When do I apply for graduation?

 Step 2: Under "Academic's you will see a drop-down menu.
 Select "Apply for Graduation"

-Step 3: Verify that your major is correct and select the graduation term in which you are planning to graduate.
+Step 3: Verify that your major is correct and select from the available graduation terms.
 Then select "Continue".

 Step 4: Verify that your major and graduation term is correct.
 Then select "Submit Application".